-$\frac{2}{0.02}$ × 60 = 6000 times
+$$\frac{2}{0.02}$$ × 60 = 6000 times

-- 21. In the following figure identify the poles marked P and Q as north pole or south pole.
+- 22. In the following figure identify the poles marked P and Q as north pole or south pole.
 Give reason. - Ans.
 The magnetic field lines in the figure originate from P and end at Q. This behavior corresponds with P being the north pole and Q being the south pole.

-22. What does the divergence of magnetic field lines near the ends of a current-carrying straight solenoid indicate?
-Ans.
-The divergence of magnetic field lines near the ends of a current-carrying solenoid indicates that the strength of the magnetic field near the ends is weaker compared to that at the centre of the solenoid.

-23. AB is a current-carrying conductor in the plane of the paper as shown in the figure below.
+- 23. What does the divergence of magnetic field lines near the ends of a current-carrying straight solenoid indicate? - Ans.
+The divergence of magnetic field lines near the ends of a current-carrying solenoid indicates that the strength of the magnetic field near the ends is weaker compared to that at the centre of the solenoid. - 24.
+AB is a current-carrying conductor in the plane of the paper as shown in the figure below.
 What are the directions of magnetic field produced by it at points P and Q?
 Given $r_1 > r_2$, where will the strength of the magnetic field be larger.
 Justify your answer in each case.

 - Ans.
 Applying the right-hand thumb rule, we can see that the magnetic field at P is directed into the plane of the paper while the field at Q is directed outward from the plane of the paper.
-Since the strength of magnetic field is inversely proportional to distance, if $r_1 > r_2$, the field strength at Q is larger than that at P. - 24.
-In the above question, if l = 5 A, $r_1 = 1.5$ cm and $r_2 = 1$ cm, compare the magnetic field at points P and Q. - Ans.
-We know that $B \propto 1/r$.
-Since I is common for both the points, we have
+Since the strength of magnetic field is inversely proportional to distance, if $r_1 > r_2$, the field strength at Q is larger than that at P. - 25.
+In the above question, if I = 5 A, $r_1 = 1.5$ cm and $r_2 = 1$ cm, compare the magnetic field at points P and Q.